Summary: One man’s trash is another’s treasure.

 Candy shook his head.
 “He just said he left his scarf at the camp site and told me to get you to the house before the storm got worse so your Pa wouldn’t worry.”

-When Joe finally returned home half frozen, semi-conscious, and blue, they’d stripped the wet clothes from him where he stood and settled him in front of the fire while they began the laborious task of slowly warming his extremeties.
+When Joe had finally returned home, he was half frozen, semi-conscious, and blue.
+They’d stripped the wet clothes from him where he stood and settled him in front of the fire while they began the laborious task of slowly warming his extremities.

 Jamie picked up a faded green object from the floor.
 “This ratty old thing?
 This is what he forgot?
 Why would he risk his life for this?”

 “Let me see that,” Ben said.
 He held the muffler in his hands, fingering the irregular stitches and his eyes filled with tears.
 Unable to speak, he handed it to Hop Sing and bowed his head.
 God rest your soul, Hoss.

 “What?”
 Candy and Jamie said simultaneously.

 “Mr. Hoss young man.
 Break leg very bad.
 Much worry he not heal.
 Not able to ride . . . do chores.
 In bed all summer, no work.
 Father, brothers all working.
 Mr. Hoss very sad; very lonely.
 Church lady teach him to knit.
 Make hair weave.”